Variational Inference as Iterative Projection in a Bayesian Hilbert Space with Application to Robotic State Estimation: Abstract

 \section{Abstract}

 {Variational Bayesian inference is an important machine-learning tool that finds application from statistics to robotics.
 The goal is to find an approximate probability density function (\ac{PDF}) from a chosen family that is in some sense `closest' to the full Bayesian posterior.
 Closeness is typically defined through the selection of an appropriate loss functional such as the Kullback-Leibler (\ac{KL}) divergence.
 In this paper, we explore a new formulation of variational inference by exploiting the fact that (most) PDFs are members of a Bayesian Hilbert space under careful definitions of vector addition, scalar multiplication and an inner product.
-We show that variational inference based on \ac{KL} divergence then amounts to an iterative projection, in the Euclidean sense, of the Bayesian posterior onto a subspace corresponding to the selected approximation family.
+We show that, under the right conditions, variational inference based on \ac{KL} divergence can amount to iterative projection, in the Euclidean sense, of the Bayesian posterior onto a subspace corresponding to the selected approximation family.
 We work through the details of this general framework for the specific case of the Gaussian approximation family and show the equivalence to another Gaussian variational inference approach.
 We furthermore discuss the implications for systems that exhibit sparsity, which is handled naturally in Bayesian space, and give an example of a high-dimensional robotic state estimation problem that can be handled as a result.
-Finally, we provide some preliminary examples of how the approach could be applied to non-Gaussian inference. }
+We provide some preliminary examples of how the approach could be applied to non-Gaussian inference and discuss the limitations of the approach in detail to encourage follow-on work along these lines.}